rubys/kamal-in-production/README.md

 # Development

-Use:
+To view the pages locally:

 ```sh
 mkdocs serve
 ```

-To view the pages locally, and
+To deploy to GitHub Pages:

 ```sh
 mkdocs gh-deploy
 ```

-To deploy to GitHub.